1962 Pacific hurricane season: Tropical depressions

 There were two non-developing tropical depressions during the season.

 Surface observations and satellite imagery indicated the formation of a tropical depression about 275 mi north of Palmyra Island on July 29.
 It moved west-northwestward without developing further, and eventually dissipated on August 2 over the central Pacific.

 On August 31, the Joint Hurricane Warning Center named a tropical depression in the Central Pacific basin as Tropical Depression 63, following the West Pacific's numbering.
 The advisories were discontinued 275 nmi from the South Point of Big Island, where it was no longer considered a threat to shipping lanes or any land masses.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1962.
-No names were retired from this list.
-This is a part of list 1 and list 2, which was used from 1960-1965.
-Names that were not assigned are marked in gray.
+The following names were used for tropical storms that formed in the North Pacific Ocean east of 140°W during 1962.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.

+Had any tropical storms formed in the North Pacific between 140°W and the International Date Line in 1962, their names would have been drawn from the Western Pacific typhoon naming list.